-- The real truth about “good posture” and why static positions hurt
+- Why “good posture” isn’t what you think and why static positions make pain worse

-- Essential stretches that actually address desk-related stiffness
+- The stretches that actually address desk-related stiffness

 - When stretching helps versus when it makes pain worse